pablobm/cfg-exercises/session-5/exercise-5-5.md

 So with this new tool, and looking at our work on `reverseString()`, would you be able to create a function `orderString()`?

 Give it a go!
 Ask your instructors if you are stuck.
 Or show them your solution if you crack it!

+## Parts 3 to 5.

+Do all the above first.
+Does it make sense?
+Were you able to solve part 2?
+If you did all that, tell your instructors and we'll expand this guide to cover the rest of the exercise :-)